Alex Martínez (footballer, born 1991)

 Alex Martínez Beltrán (born August 25, 1991) is a former Uruguayan professional footballer.
-Currently he serves as head of recruitment for Charlotte FC.
+Currently he serves as an assistant coach for D.C.
+United of Major League Soccer.

 Career

 Early career

-Born in Montevideo, Uruguay, Martinez moved to the United States at the age of 9 and attended High Point University where he played college soccer for the High Point Panthers from 2010 to 2011.
+Born in Montevideo, Uruguay, Martínez moved to the United States at the age of 9 and attended High Point University where he played college soccer for the High Point Panthers from 2010 to 2011.
 He then was recruited to play for the NC State Wolfpack where he played till 2013.
 He also played for Carolina Dynamo of the USL Premier Development League in 2013.

 Sporting Kansas City

-On January 21, 2014 Martinez was selected in the third round of the 2014 MLS SuperDraft by Sporting Kansas City and was officially signed by the Major League Soccer club on March 4, 2014.
-He then made his professional debut for Sporting on March 15, 2014 against FC Dallas when he came on as a 75th-minute substitute as Sporting drew 1–1.
+On January 21, 2014, Martínez was selected in the third round of the 2014 MLS SuperDraft by Sporting Kansas City and was officially signed by the Major League Soccer club on March 4, 2014.
+He then made his professional debut for Sporting on March 15, 2014, against FC Dallas when he came on as a 75th-minute substitute as Sporting drew 1–1.
 He was released by the club on June 30, 2014.

 In August 2014, Martinez signed with Orange County Blues FC of United Soccer League.
 After the Blues' season ended, Martinez signed a short-term contract with Carolina RailHawks of the North American Soccer League.

 Martinez signed with United Soccer League expansion side Charlotte Independence in March 2015.

+Coaching

+After his retirement from playing, Martínez served as the Charlotte FC Academy's head of recruitment from 2021–2022.
+In March 2023, Martínez was named an assistant coach for USL Championship club Birmingham Legion.
+On January 23, 2024, Martínez was announced as an assistant coach for D.C.
+United in Major League Soccer.

 Personal life

-He is the younger brother of Enzo Martínez who currently plays for Birmingham Lesion.
+He is the younger brother of Enzo Martínez who currently plays for Birmingham Legion FC.